Grant Programs

 The Louisville Institute Pastoral Study Project Grant (PSP) awards grants of up to $20,000 (USD) to support individual or collaborative study projects on Christian life, religious practices and institutions, and possibilities and ideas for the church, our communities, and the wider world.
 Grants are awarded to skilled and innovative clergy, lay leaders, and staff working in diverse Christian contexts in the United States and Canada.

-The First Book Grant for Scholars of Color (FBG) provides grants up to $55,000 (USD) supporting research leaves to complete book projects about Christian faith and life, pastoral leadership, the practice of ministry, trends and movements in Christianity, and Christian-related institutions and social issues.
-The First Book Grant supports early-career scholars of color, especially those teaching at theological schools, while they complete research and writing for publication of their first book (or a second book, if necessary for tenure).
-We are especially interested in projects that demonstrate a desire to bridge the North American church and academy, and preference is given to studies already underway (e.g., projects under contract or consideration with a publisher).
+The First Book Grant (FBG) for Research on Minoritized Christian Communities in North America provides grants up to $55,000 (USD) supporting research leaves to complete book projects addressing studies of Christian faith and practice in the United States or Canada, examining how communities’ religious beliefs, worship, leadership, and institutions are shaped by social history, migration, and cultural difference in North American contexts.
+The First Book Grant supports early-career scholars, especially those teaching at theological schools, while they complete research and writing for publication of their first book (or a second book, if necessary for tenure).